bcrist/16717a/redux/readme.md

 Note: I highly recommend checking all power rails for shorts after each step below, before powering up the mainframe.
 The 167xx power supplies do not seem to have short-circuit protection.
 I once accidentally plugged in an original 16717A "upside-down" and ended up blowing the PSU (and maybe the FPGA on the 16717A too; it wasn't working beforehand so I can't be sure).
 I was using a ribbon cable backplane extender, and forgot that the mainframe was sitting on my desk upside down.  doh!
 After replacing the PSU the mainframe still works fine, thankfully.
 I was afraid I might have blown the backplane interface board as well, but it seems to still work fine.

+### 0. Component Harvesting

+For the vast majority of the passive components, you can just use new parts of the same value.
+Indeed, since I replaced a bunch of resistors and SOIC resistor networks with more modern 0612 (4x0603) resistor networks, you'll need to use new parts for those.
+But almost all the semiconductors and connectors used are either custom, obsolete, or expensive, so you'll need to salvage parts from a donor board (presumably non-working only because of trace/via corrosion).
+In particular, you'll need:

+* Actel A32140DX FPGA.
+I recommend removing this with hot air rather than trying to use low-temp solder (e.g. ChipQuik).
+These are one-time-programmable parts, so you need one specifically from a 16715A, 16716A, or 16717A; don't use one from another model of logic analyzer or go looking for one on eBay, etc, or you will be disappointed.
+* 2x BGA ASICs with heatsinks.
+The heatsinks are attached to a brass heat spreader using a thermally conductive "tape".
+Heating it up to ~100C with hot air will soften the adhesive, allowing you to begin peeling off the heatsinks with a plastic spudger.
+Once the heatsinks are removed, you can use hot air and a preheater to remove the BGAs themselves.
+* 8x 1NB4-5036 comparators - custom HP part; can be reused from any HP logic analyzer using 40-pin (non-differential) probes.
+* 5x 1NB4-5040 zoom FISO chips - custom HP part.
+* 1821-4731 zoom clock distribution chip - custom HP part.
+* 34x OKI MSM5416283 dual port DRAM chips - discontinued/obsolete.
+On some of my boards, these chips show signs of rust on the pins of these chips, which I don't think is related to the corrosion on the bottom of the board.
+I've done my best to clean and re-tin the legs with solder, but it makes me wonder if these will be the weak link that eventually causes most boards to fail once the trace/via corrosion has been removed from the equation.
+On the bright side, with 34 of them on each board, sacrificing one board should provide spares to hopefully fix many others.
+* SY89421V PLL chip - discontinued/obsolete.
+* SN74FB2040 BTL transceiver - obsolete, though still available via Rochester Electronics at $300+ for a few dozen chips.
+* AD7841 DAC - still available at time of writing, but costs $75 each in small quantities.
+* 2x AD586 voltage references - still available at time of writing, but costs $12 each in small quantites.
+* PCF8584 I2C controller - At time of writing, "last time buy" at DigiKey, and costs $7 each in small quantites.
+I'm not actually sure if this part is even necessary; AFAIK the probe cables normally used with the 16717A do not actually connect anything to the I2C signals.
+* ECL logic chips: 1x MC10EL34, 1x MC100LVEL11, 1x MC100LVEL14, 8x MC100LVEL16.
+These are all still available new, but they're quite expensive.
+* 12x MRF9511LT1 NPN transistors (SOT-143 packages near the inter-board connectors).
+I'm not 100% certain that this is what these are, but based on the package code and "B E E C" on the silkscreen nearby (which matches the pinout of the MRF9511LT1) I'm fairly sure.
+Unfortunately these are obsolete, so you'll need to remove and reuse them or find a modern part with similar specs.
+* NEL HS-2810 101 MHz oscillator - discontinued/obsolete.
+One of my boards has some rust on the case of this oscillator.
+If necessary, you could probably make a small daughterboard with a modern 101 MHz oscillator with differential output to replace this.
+* SG-615P 19.6608MHz oscillator - discontinued/obsolete, but I have adjusted the footprint for this oscillator so that any 19.6608 MHz oscillator with TTL output should fit.
+* 5x through-hole ferrites & 2x SMD ferrites - these could probably be replaced with any other ferrites, but they're not hard to remove and reuse.
+* 68x unknown input protection inductor/ferrite/fuse.
+I have no idea what exactly these green and white 0603 components are, as my LCR meter just says they're 0.1 ohm resistors, but I suspect they're something more exotic.
+They're marked as fuses in the schematic but they could easily be low value inductors/ferrites as well.
+* 20x 4816P-B07-000 custom resistor networks.
+4816P is/was a common series of SOIC resistor networks, but these are a decidedly nonstandard form, with each network containing four independent networks of three resistors each.
+They could likely be replaced with discrete resistors, but it would require significant rework to the board layout.
+Alternatively, you could probably make a small PCB with castellated pads in the shape of a SOIC-16 with the required discrete resistors.
+But I'm just reusing these for now.
+* 3x small heatsinks for LDOs.
+These could probably be replaced with any other little glue-on heatsinks if you prefer.
+* 4x 3M P08-080-SL-A-G mezannine connectors.
+These are obsolete, but it may be possible to find some new-old-stock supplies still.
+Otherwise, remove them very carefully with a preheater and relatively low-temp hot air.
+I found that preheating to 150C and setting my station to 280C worked well.
+Unfortunately, corrosion on the bottom on these boards sometimes destroys the gold plating on these connectors' contacts.
+Of course, if you don't plan to use the board in a multi-module configuration, you can just ignore these.
+* AMP 1-534204-4 backplane connector.
+These are technically still actively produced, but are not stocked at any of the usual distributors, and are $19 each even when you order a whole box of 300.
+So again, I chose to just remove the old one with hot air.
+Alternatively, a regular 2x36 right-angle 0.1" header could be used, but the pins would need to be shifted a centimeter or so towards the front.
+There is room for this, but it would require a lot of layout adjustments.
+* 25 mil pitch ribbon cable & 6x connectors.
+These could likely be replaced with different but similar parts.
+If you're buying a non-working 16717A on eBay, etc, make sure to check if the ribbon cable is included.
+I've found some of the test equipment dealers remove them inexplicably.
+* 2x Probe cable connectors.
+I've found some connectors with seem very similar to the ones HP/Agilent used, but not exactly compatible.
+There might be some out there, or it might be possible to adjust the layout for a part with a slightly different layout, but the same connector form factor, but it's probably easiest to just salvage the original connectors.
+Use kapton tape to avoid melting the part of the connector that peeks out over the edge of the board, then use hot air from the bottom side.
+There are a lot of ground pins on these connectors, so using a preheater to bring the ground planes up to 100 or 150C is helpful.

 ### 1. FPGA

 The first goal is to get a 16700A/B to recognize the board as a 16717A module, which indicates that the FPGA isn't completely dead, and is able to communicate with the backplane.
 The main parts that need to be populated for this test are: